MicrosoftDocs/visualstudio-docs/docs/python/working-with-c-cpp-python-in-visual-studio.md

 ### CPython extensions

-For background on what's shown in this section for Python 3.x, refer to the [Python/C API Reference Manual](https://docs.python.org/3/c-api/index.html) and especially [Module Objects](https://docs.python.org/3/c-api/module.html) on python.org (remember to select your version of Python from the drop-down control on the upper right to view the correct documentation).
+For more background on what's shown in this section, refer to the [Python/C API Reference Manual](https://docs.python.org/3/c-api/index.html) and especially [Module Objects](https://docs.python.org/3/c-api/module.html) on python.org (remember to select your version of Python from the drop-down control on the upper right to view the correct documentation).

-If you're working with Python 2.7, refer instead to [Extending Python 2.7 with C or C++](https://docs.python.org/2.7/extending/extending.html) and [Porting Extension Modules to Python 3](https://docs.python.org/2.7/howto/cporting.html) (python.org).

 1. At the top of *module.cpp*, include *Python.h*: